-Friday night, wind howling outside, snow already on the ground, winter knocking at the door.
-But at least the phone has stopped ringing Election Day having come and gone.
+Friday night, wind howling outside, snow already on the ground.
+But at least the phone has stopped ringing, Election Day having come and gone.
 This is not the place to chew over the results, just glad it’s over.

 This morning as I stood next to Carol’s bed, she said in the most plaintive tones “Steve.”
 At least my memory now some eighteen hours later tells me that was her tone.
 I can recall her expression, but I hesitate to label it lest my emotions intervene, but I will say it looked troubled.
 About what, of course, I have no idea.
 I believe I had just said my usual good morning and perhaps started, as is my wont, to chatter about the breakfast menu she would soon be offered.